Register here and receive the breech fact sheet and decision-making guide FREE!

 Babies born by cesarean are at risk for fetal hemorrhage, lacerations, fractures, nerve injuries, head entrapment, and always have a greater risk than vaginally-born babies for infection and respiratory distress.

+Even thought the "skills" needed most often for safe breech birth are to keep your hands off the baby, it's important for the attending caregiver to feel confident and have some maneuvers in her back pocket.
 In many parts of the world, and to some birth professionals here in the US, a breech birth is just a variation of normal, a reason to pay closer attention but not a reason to fear.
-In a lot of the western world, vaginal breech birth is under serious scrutiny.
+But in a lot of the western world, vaginal breech birth is under serious scrutiny.
 Because there is an increased risk, and most obstetricians are cesarean-happy and over controlled by the medico-techno-legal system, breech delivery skills have all but disappeared from the training.
 Here is what Ina May Gaskin, the nation’s foremost midwife has to say about it in her book Birth Matters:

 I find it sad that obstetrics has been so dumbed down in the US that few doctors are taught anymore how to deal with a vaginal breech birth.
 They especially fear the case in which the baby’s feet present before its head.
 The very prospect frightens many because they have never witnessed a breech birth. ...What astounded me was the speed of the change in the very content of the obstetrics curriculum.
 When I learned that the reason for such a change was insurance companies that began threatening teaching hospitals during the seventies and eighties that they would deny them malpractice coverage if they provided opportunities for residents to witness a breech birth attended by an experienced practitioner, I had to wonder if doctors of the future would ever regain such skills. ….
 I know of at least two maternal deaths that happened in recent years in the US because of fear and ignorance surrounding vaginal breech birth.
 In both cases, the physician chose a C-section because of presentation.
 In one case, the mother died from hemorrhage during the emergency C-section performed for her second twin, whose feet presented, along with the umbilical cord, after her first baby had been vaginally born.
 This is the one case of umbilical cord prolapse that it NOT dangerous, because it doesn’t pinch the cord between the baby’s body and that of the mother, and a footling breech born with “the door already open” should be easily accomplished if the doctor or midwife is not petrified with fear.
 In effect, a mother of eight died because of ignorance that was imposed on her doctor by the insurance company.
 I find this intolerable. p.114-115